 With the exception of some of the sparse compression techniques discussed in section 2, virtually all compression techniques in the literature are incapable of supporting a variable access pattern.
 However, if the elements of the data structure are read-only and known at compile time, there are a variety of techniques that can be used to compress the lookup table without compromising random access.
-The basic technology is the creation of a set of one or more hash functions that occupy significantly less total memory space, but together implement the original lookup function.
+The basic technology is creation of a compressive hash function: a hash function that implements a given mapping using a lookup table that contains fewer entries than there are domain elements.

 A hash function is a mapping of domain (input or key) values into range (function or return) values.
-Normally, the ideal is to find a hash function that is minimal and "perfect" - i.e., that implements a domain-to-range mapping which is both onto and 1:1.
+Normally, the ideal is to find a hash function that is minimal and "perfect" - i.e., that implements a domain-to-range mapping by onto and 1:1 indexing of a lookup table.
 However, a perfect hash function only provides rapid indexing: it does not provide compression of the data.
-In order to provide compression, the hash function should be n:1.
-Further, provided that the average range value is targeted by enough domain elements, we do not care if there are some range elements that are targeted by no domain elements, i.e., are unused "don't care" entries in the hash table.
-This is the type of hash function that will provide compression while supporting fully variable random access patterns.
+In order to provide compression, a compressive hash function maps multiple domain elements, whose range values were equivalent, to the same lookup table entry.
+A minimal perfect compressive hash would have precisely one hash table entry for each unique range value, but any compressive hash function will provide some compression while supporting fully variable random access patterns.

-Let $L(k) = v_k$ be the original table lookup function implemented by indexing an array of values, a[], such that $v_k = a[k]$.
-If there exist two values of k, k_i and k_i such that $k_i \neq k_j$ and $L(k_i) \equiv L(k_i)$, then $a[k_i]$ and $a[k_i]$ are essentially copies of the same range value and one might be able to be eliminated from storage as redundant.
+Let $L(k)=v_k$ be the original table lookup function implemented by indexing an array of values, a[j], such that $v_k=a[k]$ .
+If there exist two values of k, $k_i$ and $k_j$ such that $k_i\neq k_j$ and $L(k_i)\equiv L(k_j)$ , then $a[k_i]$ and $a[k_j]$ are essentially copies of the same range value and one might be able to be eliminated from storage as redundant.
 It is common that lookup functions have many such redundant entries; further, there are techniques that can be used to transform the lookup problem to create such redundancies (see sections 3 and 4).
-The problem of finding a compressed hash function, $L'(k) = v_k$, is thus the problem of finding an index transformation function, $H(k)=x_k$, which maps into a table with fewer entries than a[], such that for all pairs of values k_i and k_j , if $H(k_i) \equiv H(k_j)$, then $L(k_i) \equiv L(k_j)$.
-Notice that $L(k_i) \equiv L(k_j)$ does not imply $H(k_i) = H(k_i)$; duplicate entries can also exist in the compressed form, provided that the total array size is still reduced.
+The problem of finding a compressive hash function, $L'(k)=v_k$ , is thus the problem of finding an index transformation function, $H(k)=x_k$ , which maps into a table with fewer entries than a[j], such that for all pairs of values $k_i$ and $k_j$ , if $H(k_i)\equiv H(k_j)$ , then $L(k_i)\equiv L(k_j)$ .
+Notice that $L(k_i)\equiv L(k_j)$ does not imply $H(k_i)\equiv H(k_i)$ ; duplicate entries can also exist in the compressed form, provided that the total array size is still reduced.
 Similarly, having the compressed array contain entries that are not targeted by any value of k also merely reduces the compression factor achieved.
 Of course, optimizing the compression factor is not our goal; minimizing average access cost by taking advantage of lower memory access entropy is.

 There are many approaches that can be used to search for a good hash function H(k) and the array contents that it requires in order to perform the correct mapping.

 Fundamentally, the problem of reverse-engineering an efficient hash function from the array contents becomes exponentially more difficult as larger domains and ranges are considered.
 Achieving higher compression generally has the same impact on complexity of the search, or, equivalently, generates hash functions that are computationally too complex to be useful.
 Our approach can be summarized as: